patzu/weather_data_by_ip_address/README.md

 ## Features

-- Fetches the user's IP address using the [ipify](https://www.ipify.org/) API.
+- Fetches the user's IP address using the client's HTTP request.
 - Determines the user's location using the [ipapi](https://ipapi.co/) service.
 - Retrieves current weather data for the user's location using the OpenWeather One Call API 3.0.
 - Handles errors and provides meaningful responses for common HTTP errors such as 401 (Unauthorized) and 404 (Not Found).